shamrin/olefield/README.markdown

 ## olefield: parse Microsoft Access&reg; OLE object fields

-`olefield` is a Python module for poor souls who need to extract data out of Microsoft Access&reg; database OLE object fields.
+`olefield` is a Python module for poor souls who need to extract data out of Microsoft Access database OLE object fields.

 You can use it to extract BMP images: